 Many baby proofing products are hardware mounted.
 This means that they screw and latch onto walls, door frames and the like.
 When you remove these baby proofing products you are going to be left with damaged timber from screws and other fixings.

-When choosing a baby proofing product consider if it needs to be permanent fixed.
+When choosing a baby proofing product consider if it needs to be permanently fixed.
 More often than not you can find a product that is temporary yet just as effective.

 Baby proofing priorities

-When you baby proof your house you may be a little confused as to where to start.
-A good idea is determine what degree of injury can be caused by each hazard.
+When you babyproof your house you may be a little confused as to where to start.
+A good idea is to determine what degree of injury can be caused by each hazard.

 Electrocution can kill a baby, right?
-So you are going to want to make those outlets as baby proof as possible.
-Toilet paper only costs a couple of buck and if unspooled at most is a minor annoyance.
+So you are going to want to make those outlets as baby proofed as possible.
+Toilet paper only costs a couple of bucks and if unspooled at most is a minor annoyance.
 It is probably easier to teach your baby not to do it than splurge on an expensive baby proof toilet paper dispenser.